pxlnic/100-days-of-frontend-code-2022/r1-log.md

 ## Log

+### R1D2
+Worked on Vue "todos app".
+Getting more familair with Vue and Pinia documentation.
+Added "transition-group" for todo items and setup basic getters and actions.

 ### R1D1
 Initialized Vue "todo app" and started to gather requirements and plan the application out.
 Utilized the [Vue.js docs](https://vuejs.org/guide/quick-start.html#with-build-tools) to re-familiarize myself with the library.